brs191/Software-Development/engineering managers/InterviewExceptions.md

     While Engineering managers and Individual contributors, both focus on assessing the ability to design scalabe,

-    reliable, and efficient systems, interviews for enginering managers place additional emphasis on aspects beyond
+    reliable, and efficient systems, interviews for engineering managers place additional emphasis on aspects beyond

     technical design.

-    The Interviews evaluate a candiate's
+    The Interviews evaluate a candidate's
                 1. Leadership
                 2. Architectural perspective
-                3. Project Managment
+                3. Project Management
-                4. Decision-making skils with-in the context of system design.
+                4. Decision-making skills with-in the context of system design.

 2. What are the key Focus Areas